Luke-Rand/Blackstar-Campaign-Notes/👥 Characters/NPC/Nathan Gruber.md

 faction: "Gentle Bandits"
 location:
 date: 2023-02-13
-summary: "Mage in the Gentle Bandits"
+summary: "Mage in the Gentle Bandits.
+Possibly behind the murder mystery on the train."
 ancestry:
 gender:
 class: